milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 enforce, investigate, and report conduct violating our Terms of Service and other usage policies, respond to requests from law enforcement, and comply with legal requirements.

 We may also use information from Apple’s TrueDepth camera to improve the quality of Lenses.
-Information from the TrueDepth camera is used in real time—we don’t store this information on our servers or share it with third parties.
+Information from the TrueDepth camera is used in real time — we don’t store this information on our servers or share it with third parties.

 How We Share Information